lambdaclass/concrete/ROADMAP.md

 Done when: the showcase set includes a serious security/crypto or protocol example with proof/evidence strong enough to anchor the public pitch.

-HMAC is complete and tracked in Phase 0 as the forcing example for source-contract and ProofKit obligation shape.
-This phase now maintains the graduated showcase, deepens theorem coverage where it strengthens public claims, and adds new examples only when they force a named surface or public claim.
+HMAC and `constant_time_tag` are complete flagship baselines recorded in the changelog.
+This phase maintains the graduated showcase, deepens theorem coverage where it strengthens public claims, and adds new examples only when they force a named surface or public claim.

 1. Maintain the five graduated flagships and keep their evidence bundles green:
    `parse_validate`, `crypto_verify`, `fixed_capacity`, `constant_time_tag`,
    and `hmac_sha256`.
-2. [DONE] Add stretch theorem for `constant_time_tag`: full iff.
-The different-tag direction landed and the source `#[ensures]` is now fully `proved_by_lean`; keep it as a regression for source-contract-primary flagships and layered evidence.
-3. Add stretch theorem for `fixed_capacity`: multi-iteration ring invariant or stronger push/search property.
+2. Add stretch theorem for `fixed_capacity`: multi-iteration ring invariant or stronger push/search property.
-4. Add stretch theorem for `parse_validate`: success-path / failure-completeness
+3. Add stretch theorem for `parse_validate`: success-path / failure-completeness
    theorem once proof ergonomics support it.
-5. Audit the next stronger real-crypto candidate only if it forces a new public
+4. Audit the next stronger real-crypto candidate only if it forces a new public
    claim: Ed25519 verification subset, AEAD, or a post-quantum primitive.
-6. Add only the ProofCore surface that candidate forces: shifts, bitand, u32 compound loops, rotations, byte-to-word packing, and multi-round invariants.
+5. Add only the ProofCore surface that candidate forces: shifts, bitand, u32 compound loops, rotations, byte-to-word packing, and multi-round invariants.
-7. Keep `hmac_sha256` as the regression anchor for exact-extraction, spec-drift-tied refinement: source perturbations must make the registered proof stale, and ProofKit refactors must keep the 11 proof checks green.
+6. Keep `hmac_sha256` as the regression anchor for exact-extraction, spec-drift-tied refinement: source perturbations must make the registered proof stale, and ProofKit refactors must keep the 11 proof checks green.
-8. Keep the paper, website, README, and showcase manifest aligned with HMAC's actual claim: exact extracted source refines an independent SHA-256/HMAC spec under named assumptions and trusted backend boundaries.
+7. Keep the paper, website, README, and showcase manifest aligned with HMAC's actual claim: exact extracted source refines an independent SHA-256/HMAC spec under named assumptions and trusted backend boundaries.
-9. Use HMAC-derived proof patterns only after they move into ProofKit or an explicit example guide; do not let future flagships copy private `Sha256Refine` scaffolding as hidden infrastructure.
+8. Use HMAC-derived proof patterns only after they move into ProofKit or an explicit example guide; do not let future flagships copy private `Sha256Refine` scaffolding as hidden infrastructure.
-10. Graduate one runtime-error-obligation flagship: parser/protocol example with no OOB/div-zero/overflow obligations discharged.
+9. Graduate one runtime-error-obligation flagship: parser/protocol example with no OOB/div-zero/overflow obligations discharged.
-11. Graduate one authority/capability flagship: a privilege-separated tool whose trusted core cannot touch files/network/processes except through named wrappers.
+10. Graduate one authority/capability flagship: a privilege-separated tool whose trusted core cannot touch files/network/processes except through named wrappers.
-12. Graduate one FFI-wrapper flagship: trusted C boundary, safe pure core, explicit assumptions, layout/ABI evidence.
+11. Graduate one FFI-wrapper flagship: trusted C boundary, safe pure core, explicit assumptions, layout/ABI evidence.
-13. Graduate one ownership-heavy resource flagship: explicit cleanup, borrow-heavy APIs, no leaks/double-use, and evidence explaining why.
+12. Graduate one ownership-heavy resource flagship: explicit cleanup, borrow-heavy APIs, no leaks/double-use, and evidence explaining why.
-14. Keep the curated showcase balanced: parser/protocol, bounded state, crypto/security, authority, FFI/trust, ownership-heavy.
+13. Keep the curated showcase balanced: parser/protocol, bounded state, crypto/security, authority, FFI/trust, ownership-heavy.
-15. Add a Unix-tool/protocol compatibility flagship that demonstrates bugs memory safety alone does not catch: byte-preserving I/O, path/OS-string handling, handle-relative filesystem authority, exit-code compatibility, error behavior compatibility, ignored-result diagnostics, and oracle tests
+14. Add a Unix-tool/protocol compatibility flagship that demonstrates bugs memory safety alone does not catch: byte-preserving I/O, path/OS-string handling, handle-relative filesystem authority, exit-code compatibility, error behavior compatibility, ignored-result diagnostics, and oracle tests